Why Is My Plant Turning Yellow? 7 Causes & How to Fix Each

-Houseplant with yellow leaves next to a healthy green plant - why is my plant turning yellow
+Houseplant with yellow leaves next to a healthy green plant

 Yellow leaves are your plant’s way of communicating — the trick is learning to read them.

-Last updated: May 2026 · Written from 3 years of hands-on experience — from killing 5 plants in my first months to an 18-month streak with zero losses
+Last updated: May 2026 · Written from 3 years of hands-on experience — from killing 5 plants in my first months to an 18-month streak with zero losses.

+I still remember the panic when my beautiful Golden Pothos started turning yellow three years ago.
+After killing 5 plants in my first few months, I was convinced I had a “black thumb.”
 Sound familiar?
-If you’re staring at your once-gorgeous plant wondering why the leaves are suddenly yellow, you’re not alone.
-This is one of the most common problems every plant owner faces — and the good news is, it’s usually fixable.
+If you’re staring at a once-gorgeous plant wondering why the leaves are suddenly yellow, you’re not alone — it’s one of the most common problems every plant owner faces, and the good news is it’s usually fixable.

-Fast forward to today: I now care for over 20 thriving houseplants with an 18-month streak of zero plant deaths.
-The secret?
-Learning to read what yellow leaves are actually telling you.
+Fast forward to today: I care for over 20 thriving houseplants with an 18-month streak of zero losses, and the secret was simply learning to read what yellow leaves are telling me.
+Below I’ll share how to diagnose and fix them — the 7 most common causes, a 30-second way to identify your specific problem, and step-by-step solutions that actually work.

-Quick Answer: the most common reason your plant is turning yellow is improper watering — either too much or too little.
+Quick AnswerThe most common reason your plant is turning yellow is improper watering — either too much or too little.
 Other causes include insufficient light, nutrient deficiency, temperature stress, root problems, or pests.
+First step: check your soil moisture.
+If it’s soggy, you’re overwatering; if it’s bone dry, you’re underwatering.
+From there, the sections below walk you through diagnosing and fixing each cause.

 How to Tell What’s Causing Your Yellow Leaves (30-Second Diagnosis)